 A charity with a difference

-The Sweetest Gift is driven to change lives, promote social inclusion, and provide a stimulating and understanding work environment for transplant recipients and those living with chronic illness.
+Founded in 2017, The Sweetest Gift aims to change lives, promote social inclusion, and provide a stimulating and understanding work environment for transplant recipients and those living with chronic illness.
 There is no other charity in Australia supporting these people in this way.

 We surveyed nearly 300 transplant recipients and people with chronic illnesses who told us about their work and study lives.
 It wasn't sunshine and roses.
 In fact, some of it was downright heartbreaking - reading that people had been let go because they were "slacking off under the guise of a medical appointment” or being told at an interview "oh, we don't want someone who's always sick here - it'll bring the team down!".
 In fact, almost 90% of our respondents said that they wouldn't disclose their illness because of what had been said to them in the past.

 The rest rely on family for financial support.

 A handful of those surveyed scratched the surface of a much more insidious issue which goes hand in hand with chronic illness - that of social isolation.
 Loneliness is an increasing problem in today's general population, and for the chronically ill - being unwell is isolating.
 And it hurts.